Facebook owner Meta to lay off 11,000 staff

 But Meta also faces some unique problems of its own.

+Mike Proulx, a research director at Forrester, said “Meta is amidst an identity crises” and that severe cost-cutting was “inevitable.”

+“The company has one foot in a risky long-term metaverse bet and another foot failing to compete with TikTok,” he added.

-He has hinted several times this year that belt-tightening measures were just around the corner and said in his letter on Wednesday that staff layoffs were a “last resort”.
+Zuckerberg has hinted several times this year that belt-tightening measures were just around the corner and said in his letter on Wednesday that staff layoffs were a “last resort.”

 Meta would also keep a hiring freeze going into next year, he said, and other spending cuts were envisaged.

+In the US, terminated Meta employees will receive four months severance pay and two additional weeks of pay for each year of service.

-Last month, Meta announced profits of $4.4 billion in the third quarter, a 52 percent decrease year-on-year, causing its stock price to fall 25 percent.
+Last month, Meta announced profits of $4.4 billion in the third quarter, a 52 percent decrease year-on-year.

 The slump in profits comes despite its platforms dominating the world in terms of users — Facebook alone claims to have around two billion people who log on daily.